-Reconfiguring resource flows from linearity to circularity requires an integrative perspective - not just of entire product life cycles but also of the diverse economic activities entangled in the delivery of specific services.
-10 For example, developing biodegradable solutions for plastic products may do more harm than good to the environment in the absence of adequate composting infrastructures.
+Reconfiguring resource flows from linearity to circularity requires an integrative perspective - not just of entire product life cycles but also of the diverse economic activities entangled in the delivery of specific services.10 For example, developing biodegradable solutions for plastic products may do more harm than good to the environment in the absence of adequate composting infrastructures.

 Creating circular resource flows thus cannot be achieved by individual entrepreneurs or businesses alone but requires collaborative, open innovations towards networks of actors that develop integrated solutions and jointly sustain the ongoing re-valorisation of natural resources.
-Establishing of energy and telecommunication (e.g. Stam, E., & van de Ven, A., 2021, successful networks of circular value creation needs to be at the front and centre of entrepreneurial efforts.
+Establishing successful networks of circular value creation needs to be at the front and centre of entrepreneurial efforts.